CoderDojoMilano/coderdojo-minecraft-forgemod/README.md

-coder dojo mod
+# coder-dojo-mod
 ==============

 Milan Coder Dojo MineCraft Mod

-This Mod is for FORGE 1.6.4 (actually forge-1.6.4-9.11.1.965-src.zip)
+There are two Mod Path in this Repo.
+One started from a free tutorial e one revisited in order to take clean a simple as much as possible.

+First is in the main folder called "original".
+Second in "clean-code" .

+## Original

 Is created following Milano Coder Dojo tutorial (http://coderdojomilano.it/tutorial-minecraft-modding-1/)

+## Clean-code

 Follow this video http://youtu.be/q4HYngIUh0w to use this project with Forge Eclipse Workspace

-Branches follows "Git Flow" conventions (https://github.com/nvie/gitflow)